rafaelcamargo/portfolio/src/scripts/blog/posts/english/using-testing-library-with-implicit-aria-roles.md

 });
 ```

 Important to notice that, depending on the number of elements rendered on the screen, getting elements by their roles can slow down the test execution.
-In those cases, the area scanned by the `getByRole` function can be drastically reduced to a small region of the screen by using the helper function `within`:
+To avoid possible performance issues, you can drastically reduce the area scanned by the `getByRole` function by using the helper function `within`:

 ``` javascript
 it('should contain a link to the blog', () => {